carlalbc/BIO634_2021/README.md

 You can now run all exercises in this Docker container.

-### Download the data for this course

-- Start the VM and login
-- Open a terminal
-- Download the file by typing `wget url` (Note to myself: Use URL shortener)
-- Unzip the file: `unzip data_NGS2.zip`

-### If you have *not* yet installed the VM
-- Download the virtual machine manager VirtualBox, from [virtualbox.org](https://www.virtualbox.org/).
-Make sure you pick the right operation system for your laptop.
-- Install VirtualBox on your machine
-- Download the VM image (~4 GB) from dropfiles.uzh.
-Ask for the link.
-- Run VirtualBox and do `File | Import Appliance` from the menu.
-Choose the VM image you just downloaded (file with extension .OVA).
-This will trigger a menu where you can change the Appliance settings.
-We recommend giving the VM as much memory as you can given your local machine (about 2/3 of the total memory, but between 2-4 GB).
-Start the import process.

-Now you can start the VM by selecting it in the list and clicking on the Start button.
-Login and proceed with the instructions

-### Copy/paste doesn't work in the command window

-To copy, select text and click the title bar and go to Edit->Copy.
-You can use Edit->Paste to paste.

-The usual shortcuts for copy/paste don't work in the virtual machine.
-For Macs use ctrl+shift+C for copying and ctrl+shift+v for pasting.

-You can also setup shared folders between the VM and the host system.
-See below or ask us how to do it.

-### Adding Shared Folders

-It is possible to share data (read/write/copy files) between Virtual Machine and your host operating system (e.g. Mac OS or Windows).
-By default no access is granted, we have to configure it:

-1. Share a folder in your operating system
-   With a running VM go to the menu of the VirtualBox software `Devices | Shared Folder Settings…` and add 1 or multiple folders
-2. In Ubuntu VM, go to the terminal and type:
-`usermod -aG vboxsf student`
- (student is our username)
-3. Reboot the VM

-On Ubuntu the shared folder is located in the path `/media`

 ## Recommended books (Practical Computing Skills)

 - [Haddock & Dunn.
 Practical Computing for Biologists.
 Sinauer Associates 2011.](http://practicalcomputing.org)